On some aspects of the discretization of the Suslov problem: Application to : the Suslov problem

 for $\omega=(\omega_1,\omega_2,\omega_3)\in\R^3$.
-In this representation, the antisymmetric bracket operation is the standard vector product in $\R^3$ (namely $[\hat\eta,\hat\mu]=\eta\times\mu$ for $\eta,\mu\in\R^3$).
+In this representation, the antisymmetric bracket operation is the standard vector product in $\R^3$ (namely $[\hat\eta,\hat\mu]=\widehat{\eta\times\mu}$ for $\eta,\mu\in\R^3$).

-Furthermore, in following sections the definition of a distance between group and algebra elements will be relevant, respectively.
+Furthermore, in the following sections the definition of a distance in $SO(3)$ and a distance in $\alg$ will be relevant, respectively.
 In the latter case, it is common to pick the Killing form, since it is invariant under all the automorphisms of $\alg$.
-Namely,
+It is given by